50 Best Gifts For Hikers & Outdoors Enthusiasts

 Having hiked in all climates, a beanie is a very useful piece of attire for most places (except the desert of course).
 Depending on the climates your friend prefers for hiking, this may or may not be a good gift.
 If they often hike in cold and windy places, then this is perfect!

-Hiking Gifts Below $50
+Gifts for Hikers Below $50

 A little higher on the pricing list are going to be more functional gifts that most hikers will take out on the trails with them.
 These are less novelty items about hiking, and more usable items that will make their trek more relaxing.